Rifat-Ahammed/Activation-Function/README.md

-  5. **Leaky ReLU:** It is similar to the ReLU function but allows a small gradient for negative inputs, preventing neurons from dying (example: outputting zero for all inputs).<br/>
   6. **Swish:** Swish is a recent activation function that has been shown to outperform ReLU on some tasks.
 It is defined as x * sigmoid(x).<br/>